sharing means giving something of ourselves.

 Then there were the relapses.
 Like a week or so ago.

 I was in a seminar, online, and I publicly humiliated two other participants, by publicly telling my observations about them.
 My observations weren’t flattering.
 They were harsh, and condescending.
 I, according to Kabbalah, was shedding blood, like a murderer.

-I needed to take a deep look into myself, with the help of Diana, my friend, and found that the behavior comes from an entitlement.
+I needed to take a deep look into myself, with the help of a friend, and found that the behavior comes from entitlement.

 That relapse is now giving me a chance to transform that behavior and that thinking.
 The amount of light that has already come out of that incident is amazing.
-Finally, after 7 failed businesses in the past six months, it seems that he 8th is going in the right direction, I have made some sales… amazing.
+Finally, after 7 businesses that failed in the past six months, it seems that the 8th is going in the right direction, I have made some sales… amazing.